kcloudy0717/KHRay/README.md

 - Ray Tracing book series (In One Weekend, The Next Week, The Rest of Your Life) by Peter Shirley
 - Real-Time Rendering, Fourth Edition by Eric Haines, Naty Hoffman, and Tomas Möller
 - Advanced Global Illumination by Kavita Bala, Philip Dutre, and Philippe Bekaert
-- Nori an educational ray tracer by
+- Nori an educational ray tracer by Wenzel Jakob
 - Robust Monte Carlo Methods for Light Transport Simulation by Eric Veach

 # Acknowledgements